1. Who does PRACEP serve?

 2. Do I have to be a resident of your region to be served?

-No, PRACEP serves any adult, as long as you are 18 years old or older.
-But we request you be in a proximity where you can attend classes regularly.
+No, PRACEP serves any adult, 18 years old or older.

 3. How much do classes cost?

-All PRACEP (both GED® and ESOL) classes are free.
-PRACEP does charge a book fee which varies depending on the program.
-Learners are NOT required to purchase books to attend class.
-Students must register for classes (see "Where to Register" page for locations and hours).
-There are no fees for registration.
+All PRACEP (GED® and ESOL) classes are offered free of charge (with exceptions for specialized programs).
+Learners must register for classes (see "Where to Register" page for locations and hours).

 4. Where are classes held?

 GED® and ESOL Classes are held in each of the five counties we serve (Culpeper, Fauquier, Madison, Orange, Rappahannock) at various locations.
-Contact our office for an appointment to discuss your best option.
+Contact the office for an appointment.

 5. When are classes held?

 We have day and evening classes.
 Each class meets 2-3 times per week.
-Students attend the class that best suits their location and schedule.
 All classes are held during the regular academic year.
 Some classes may continue through the summer.

 7. Do you offer daycare?